charbelraffoul/ada-website/index.md

   <p class="ds-lead">
-    Before looking at how oil shocks propagate through the market, we first need to clarify how the market itself is structured.
-Stocks are not analyzed in isolation.
-Each company belongs to an industry, and industries are grouped into broader sectors that capture shared economic exposure.
+    Before looking at how oil shocks propagate through the market, we first need to clarify how the market itself is structured.No stock is an island.
+Every company sits within an industry, and industries are grouped into broader sectors that capture shared economic exposure.
   </p>